Overview of teams and channels in Microsoft Teams

 - Teams can be created to be private to only invited users.

 - Teams can also be created to be public and open and anyone within the organization can join (up to 10,000 members).

-Channels are dedicated sections within a team to keep conversations organized by specific topics, projects, disciplines—-whatever works for your team.
+Channels are dedicated sections within a team to keep conversations organized by specific topics, projects, disciplines—whatever works for your team.
 Files that you share in a channel (on the Files tab) are stored in SharePoint.
-To learn more, read How SharePoint Online and OneDrive for Business interact with Teams.
+To learn more, read Overview of Teams and SharePoint integration.

 - Channels are places where conversations happen and where the work actually gets done.
 Channels can be open to all team members (standard channels), selected team members (private channels), or selected people both inside and outside the team (shared channels).

 - Channels are most valuable when extended with apps that include tabs, connectors, and bots that increase their value to the members of the team.
 To learn more, see Overview of Teams apps.

 See Limits and specifications for Microsoft Teams for information on the limits associated with using Teams.

 Team owners can invite anyone at your organization to join their team.
 Depending on your organization's settings people from outside of your organization can be added to your teams as guests or as external participants in shared channels.
 See Guest Access in Microsoft Teams for more information.

 Team owners can also create a team based on an existing Microsoft 365 group.
 Any changes made to the group membership will be synced with Teams automatically.

 - Team owner - The person who creates the team.
 Team owners can make any member of their team a co-owner when they invite them to the team or at any point after they've joined the team.
 Having multiple team owners lets you share the responsibilities of managing settings and membership, including invitations.